Bruce lee inviting to a front-kicking exercise

 What are front kicks good for?

 The front kick embodies basic movement that works multiple muscle groups.
-It stretches your hamstrings, hip flexors, and glutes, while engaging your cardiovascular system with low impact on your joints.
+It stretches your tight hamstrings, hip flexors, and glutes, while engaging your cardiovascular system with low impact on your joints.

 If you’re looking for an exercise to invigorate your energy levels, beef up strength, and add to your mobility all at once - well, look no further.